pychthonic/python-3/README.md

 # python-scripts

-I'm going to put some of my work with Python here.
-It's mostly object-oriented code written for Python 3.
+An assortment of mostly object-oriented code written for Python 3.